kvinay7/Insurance/README.md

      - **Lines for relationships**: Draw lines to represent associations, inheritance, and other relationships.
      - **Arrows for directionality**: Use arrows to indicate the direction of associations or dependencies.
      - **Multiplicity**: Indicate the number of instances related (e.g., one-to-many, many-to-many) next to association lines.

-### 9. **Review and Iterate**
-   - After creating the diagram, review it for clarity, completeness, and correctness.
-Make sure it reflects all of the relationships, attributes, and methods needed for the system.
-Iterate on the diagram if needed.